puppetlabs/puppetlabs-apache/REFERENCE.md

 Data type: `Optional[Integer]`

 Sets [PassengerMaxRequestQueueTime](https://www.phusionpassenger.com/library/config/apache/reference/#passengermaxrequestqueuetime),
-to specify the maximum ammount of time that requests that will be allow to stay in the queue whenever the maximum concurrent request limit is reached.
-If a request reaches this specified limit, then Passenger will send a "504 Gateway Timeout" error for that request.<br />
+to specify the maximum amount of time that requests are allowed to stay in the queue whenever the maximum concurrent request limit is reached.
+If a request reaches this specified limit, then Passenger immeaditly sends a "504 Gateway Timeout" error for that request.<br />
 A value of 0 means that the queue time is unbounded.

 Default value: `undef`